15UW-Alg-Group/lintcode-bootstrapper/README.md

     - save inner html to `15UW-Alg-group/lintcode-main.html` (override this file)

 2. Known bugs:
-    - parsing "399.
-Nuts & Blots Problem" will generate two questions:
+    - parsing `399.
+Nuts & Blots Problem` will generate two questions:
-    "399._Nuts" and "Blots_Problem".
+    `399._Nuts` and `Blots_Problem`.
 This is because lintcode allow using `&` in their question's title( bad practice :-( ), which would cause HTMLParser cannot get correct data in this tag.
-Currently I have no good idea of how to solving this problem, and I just filter out the second one "Blots_Problem".
+Currently I have no good idea of how to solving this problem, and I just filter out the second one `Blots_Problem`.

 ## TODO
 1. consider using `urllib2` or `Selenuim` (may need specific firefox version)